-The Company's business model includes payroll loans at fair value with changes in profit and losses, whereby the loans originated within the 90 days prior to the date of the financial statements are valued at fair value.
-In order to estimate the fair value of these loans, which could be sold to financial institutions at a market price, the Company evaluates the lending rate of these loans within the reference market to evaluate the rate at which other financial institutions considered as peers and comparable to the Company will be willing to invest their resources and hold the payroll loans within their balance sheet.
+The Company's business model includes payroll loans at fair value with changes in profit and losses, whereby the loans originated within the 90 days before the date of the financial statements are valued at fair value.
+To estimate the fair value of these loans, which could be sold to financial institutions at a market price, the Company evaluates the lending rate of these loans within the reference market to evaluate the rate at which other financial institutions are considered peers and comparable to the Company will be willing to invest their resources and hold the payroll loans within their balance sheet.